STAMP-project/confampl-usecases-output/activeeon/README.md

 database_1   | HINT:  No operator matches the given name and argument type(s).
 You might need to add explicit type casts.
 ```
 ## Conclusion
 - The failing tests in Config 2 are due to a wrong configuration of the Proactive server with the PostgresQL database.
 It is related to a wrong given field type to the PostgresQL DB.
-This miss-configuration was not possible to detect without the use of CAMP.
+This miss-configuration was detected thanks to CAMP usage.